suryansh54/javascript-versions/README.md

 - ECMAScript is the official name of the language.
 - From 2015 ECMAScript is named by year (ECMAScript 2015).
 - ECMAScript is often abbreviated to ES.
+- **The TC39 Process** The Ecma TC39 committee is responsible for evolving the ECMAScript programming language and authoring the specification.
+The committee operates by consensus and has discretion to alter the specification as it sees fit.
+However, the general process for making changes to the specification here https://tc39.es/process-document/

 | Version |	Official Name	| Description
 | --- | --- | --- |